By Deane

 Then there were the gas masks.
 I would guess there are no less then

-heavy, took up too much room and got wet very easy.
-Some guys cut their
+too much room and got wet very easy.
+Some guys cut their blankets in half,

-my teeth would chatter so much I would have to bite a handkerchief to keep my
+chatter so much I would have to bite a handkerchief to keep my fillings from

 |